Viborg Cathedral: Rebuilding

 Joakim Skovgaard painted frescoes in the church as a reminder of the medieval paintings which were part of the decoration of the ancient cathedral between 1900 and 1913.

 In the two towers hang five bells.
 The medieval bells were destroyed in the catastrophic fire of 1726.
-The oldest bell is cast in 1730 by Caspar Kønig.
+The oldest bell was cast in 1730 by Caspar Kønig.
 The next one was cast in 1730 by Caspar Kønig.
 The next one was cast in 1730 by Caspar Kønig.
 The next one was cast in 1837 by P. P. Meilstrup den Ældre.
 The newest bell was cast in 1896 by B. Løw & Søn.